bridgecrew-perf6/DeployerVmPackages/index.md

 - Create a new storage account where the SAP bits will reside.
 - Create a container "sapbits" in the storage account.
-- Create a new Ubuntu VM in Azure.
+- Create a new Ubuntu (20.04) VM in Azure.
-- Log into the Ubuntu VM.
+- Log into the VM create in above step.
 - Install az cli.
 Steps mentioned at https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt